haiwen/seafile-admin-docs/manual/config/ccnet-conf.md

 Ccnet is the internal RPC framework used by Seafile server and also manages the user database.
 A few useful options are in ccnet.conf.

-!!! note
-    ccnet.conf is removed in version 12.0.
+!!! warning "`ccnet.conf` is removed in version 12.0"

 ## Options that moved to .env file

-ccnet.conf is removed in version 12.0.

-The following informaiton is read from `.env` file
+Due to `ccnet.conf` is removed in version 12.0, the following informaiton is read from `.env` file

 ```
 SEAFILE_MYSQL_DB_USER: The database user, the default is seafile